If you’re feeling burnt out from your job, you could be in one of the most overworked provinces in Canada.

 Newfoundland and Labrador took first place, with employees in the province working an average of 38.18 hours per week across all occupations.
 According to the study, the most overworked sector in the province is natural resources, agriculture, and related occupations (except management), with people in this sector clocking in the highest usual weekly hours, at 54.23.

-The most overworked occupation categories in this province are supervisors and occupations in natural resources, agriculture, and related production.
+This province’s most overworked occupation categories are supervisors and occupations in natural resources, agriculture, and related production.
 The least overworked job categories are care providers, public protection support positions, student monitors, and crossing guards.

-Alberta comes in fourth place, with an average weekly workweek of 36.71 hours.
+New Brunswick is third, at 36.87 hours a week, and Alberta is fourth, with an average weekly workweek of 36.71 hours.
 Similarly to the top two spots, the study found that natural resources, agriculture, and related occupations (except management) are the most overworked industries.
 Employees in this sector worked an average of 46.43 hours per week.

 Ontario and British Columbia are some of the least overworked provinces, taking the eighth and ninth spots on the ranking, respectively.
 According to Preszler’s findings, employees in Ontario work an average of 35.88 hours a week, while those in BC work an average of 35.08.